-Japan JCT Tax Obligations for Foreign Corporations with a Capital of Over 10 Million Yen (Amendments to the Consumption Tax Law, April 2024)
+Japan JCT Tax Obligations for Foreign Corporations with a Capital of JPY 10 Million or More (Amendments to the Consumption Tax Law, April 2024)

 Consumption tax in Japan applies to the transfer of assets conducted domestically by businesses, which means that non-residents and foreign corporations are also subject to consumption tax and are obliged to pay it if they transfer assets within Japan.